ppy/osu-wiki/news/2025/2025-11-15-osu-world-cup-2025-group-stage-recap.md

 **Highlight match:** Both tiebreaker matches were highly exciting in their own right, with Belgium finding a long-awaited World Cup win in their tiebreaker map, while Argentina vs. Uruguay featured a back-and-forth battle of carry performances that came down to a score difference of only 19,869 points when the dust settled!

-**Group MVP:** ::{ flag=TR }:: [Raikouhou](https://osu.ppy.sh/users/8007528) was, in a word, stellar.
+**Group MVP:** ::{ flag=TR }:: ::Raikouhou::{ user-id=8007528 } was, in a word, stellar.
 He FC'd a ridiculous 13 of the 14 maps he played, earning himself the 5th-best performance score of all Group Stage participants at 1.619.
 His scores [might need to be seen to be believed](https://docs.google.com/spreadsheets/d/13ovPsPHgma8evar5czRmjhl0OGKybuzP9nvi95XFlxc/edit?gid=1147375018#gid=1147375018), including the #1 overall scores on NM1 and HR2, the #1, #3, and #4 scores on DT3, and 3 of the top 10 scores on NM2.

 ### Group G